Finiteness of nonzero degree maps between three-manifolds: Domination onto non-geometric --manifolds

-With the Riemanian metric $\rho_\epsilon$ on $N$, one may speak of the \emph{area} for any piecewise-linearly immersed CW $2$-complex $j:K\to N$, or for any integral (cellular) $2$-chain of $K$.
-Specifically, note that for each hyperbolic $J_v$, there is an area measure on $f^{-1}(J_v)\cap K$ pulling back the hyperbolic area measure on $J_v$, and for each $\HypEuc$-geometric $J_v$, there is an area measure on $f^{-1}(J_v)\cap K$ puling back the horizontal-area measure on $J_v$, (heuristically the area after projecting onto the base-orbifold, cf. \cite[Subsection 3.3]{AL} for details).
-Thus, the \emph{area} of $K$ with respect to $f$ is known as the sum of the area measures of $K\cap f^{-1}(J_v)$ for all $v\in\vrtx(\Lambda)$, denoted as $\Area(f(K))$; and the area of an integral $2$-chain of $K$ is the sum of the areas of its simplices weighted by the absolute values of their coefficients.
+When working with partially geometric Riemannian metrics, we are supposed to focus on the hyperbolic geometry of the atoroidal pieces and the horizontal hyperbolic geometry of the Seifert fibered pieces.
+In particular, we introduce the following special notion of area, which counts only the part of interest to us.
+Let $j\colon K\to N$ be any piecewise smooth immersion of a simplicial $2$--complex $K$ into $N$.
+Suppose that $N$ is endowed with some Riemannian metric $\rho$ that is $\epsilon$--partially geometric.
+For each hyperbolic piece $J_v$, there is an induced area measure on $j^{-1}(J_v)\subset K$, which pulls back the area measure on $J_v$.
+For each $\HypEuc$--geometric piece $J_v$, there is an induced area measure on $j^{-1}(J_v)\subset K$, which pulls back the horizontal area measure on $J_v$, or in other words, which pulls back the area measure on the hyperbolic base $2$--orbifold.
+(Intuitively it measures the area after projecting onto the base $2$--orbifold; see \cite[Subsection 3.3]{AL} for details.)
+Then we define the \emph{effective area} of $(K,j)$ to be sum of the area measures of $j^{-1}(J_v)\subset K$ for all $v\in\vrtx(\Lambda)$, denoted as $\Area^{\mathtt{eff}}_\rho(K,j)\geq0$.
+Below we actually adopt a simpler notation